scriptik/vougenpi/README.md

 Vougenpi can be used in two different operations : directly key mode , file mode

+If enable ( start ) gpiobutton.service , you can by press key generate the voucher.

+Default pin is 21 and you can change it on /home/pi/vougen.conf

+Also vougen.path service is for to monitor /opt/vougen/inbox/new.txt and you can change this file

+for to generate the voucher .
+The format for this file is           issuer,receiver,profile,print

+I used this format for to send the command from Asterisk VOIP for to create the voucher by reception

+for the rooms in Hotel .
+Here reception is issure and Rooms are receivers .

+For directly key mode there is default number for issuer and receiver and you can change it on gpiorder.conf

 THIS GUIDE WILL BE UPDATED AS SOON AS POSSIBLE

 ![samplevoucher](samplevoucher.png)